Israel Keyes: Adolescence

-Around this time, Keyes's parents discovered a cache of guns he'd stolen from a neighbor and forced him to return the guns and apologize to the neighbor.
+In his adolescence, Keyes's parents discovered a cache of guns he had stolen from a neighbor and forced him to return the guns and apologize.
+Around this time, in 1994, Keyes was arrested for shoplifting and was given community service.
 Keyes also sold stolen guns to local residents.

-Also around this time, Keyes's parents provided shelter to family friends, whose children, along with Keyes's sister, witnessed him torturing a cat by tying it to a tree with a parachute cord and shooting it with a .22 revolver, which he found greatly amusing.
-Keyes claimed that this incident led directly to his increasing need for isolation, as well as his burgeoning desire to cover up or mask his anti-social behavior.
+During this time, Keyes's parents provided shelter to family friends.
+According to later accounts, their children, along with Keyes's sister, witnessed him tie a cat to a tree with a parachute cord and shoot it with a .22 revolver.
+Keyes later said he found the incident amusing.
+Keyes claimed that this incident led to his increasing isolation and his desire to conceal his antisocial behavior.
 Keyes also stated that he felt "different from his peers" and ultimately kept his antisocial behavior to himself.

-In addition, his mother began to notice "some troubling signs" in her son at this time, after he began tuning into various "radio stations and different things."
+His mother later said she began to notice troubling behavior in him during this period.

 By his teenage years, Keyes had become a skilled carpenter, building his first wooden cabin at age 16.
 He also worked for a Colville contractor from 1995 to 1997.

-Around this time, Keyes started keeping a journal, that included biblical quotations, where he documented daily sins he'd committed for which he felt shame, such as lusting after his girlfriend.
+Around this time, Keyes started keeping a journal, which included biblical quotations, and where he documented daily sins he had committed for which he felt shame, such as lusting after his girlfriend.
 Later, the family relocated to Smyrna, Maine, where they collected sap for maple syrup production in a mostly Amish community.
-Due to their mother's religious zealousness, the Keyes children were forced to hide from their parents to watch movies with friends and were forbidden to learn musical instruments, as she believed that doing so "was against God".
+Their mother prohibited the children from watching movies with friends or learning musical instruments, believing such activities were "against God".
 Some time during this period, Keyes renounced his Christian faith.

-Keyes declared his atheism to his parents—both of whom he had previously made tireless and constant efforts to please—after an intense argument.
-This led them to evict Keyes for blasphemy; they then instructed his younger siblings, who looked up to Keyes, to never have contact with him again.
+Keyes declared his atheism to his parents—whom he had previously tried to please—after an argument.
+This led them to evict Keyes for blasphemy, instructing his younger siblings, who looked up to Keyes, to never have contact with him again.
 Keyes then became interested in Satanism, and planned to commit a ritualistic murder.

 Adulthood

 Deschutes River assault

-In the summer of 1997 or 1998, Keyes sexually assaulted a teenage girl, estimated age 14 to 18, who had been tubing with her friends down the Deschutes River in Maupin, Oregon.
+In the summer of 1997 or 1998, Keyes sexually assaulted a teenage girl, believed to have been between 14 and 18 years old, who had been tubing with her friends down the Deschutes River in Maupin, Oregon.
 Keyes admitted that he stalked her from a tree line before threatening the girl with a knife and "very violently sexually assaulting" her.
-Originally planning to murder her as part of a Satanic ritual, Keyes let her go in the river tube he had abducted her from.
-"I was too timid.
-I wasn't violent enough," he told investigators.
-"I made up my mind I was never going to let that happen again."
+Originally planning to murder her as part of a Satanic ritual, Keyes was dissuaded by her entreaties and her promise not to tell anybody what had happened.
+He let her go in the river tube he had abducted her from.
+Keyes later told investigators, "I was too timid.
+I wasn't violent enough", adding that he had decided he would not "let that happen again".